matatirosolutions/epl-translations/README.md

  This command allows the pages to be exported into Twig templates in the correct folder for the locale in the path provided

   ```
-  bin/console translations:import locale path
+  bin/console translation:export:pages locale path
   ```

   - `locale` indicates which locale to export.
 Possible options are either `en_NZ` or `se`.
-  - `path` should be the path to the project folder, e.g. `var/www/enpremiereligne.fr`.
+  - `path` should be the path to the project folder, e.g. `/var/www/enpremiereligne.fr`.
 The various template files will be created in an appropriate folder at this path.

 ## Contact